Swich1987/TestAppFollow/README.md

     python3 -m unittest -v test_all_api.py

 These tests check all possible types of requests.
-Include those mentioned in questions to the task.
+Including requests from the questions in the task.
 In the file `test_all_api.pu` is located URL parameter, with which you can set the server address for testing.

 ## Answers for questions
 - Client requests a non-existent attribute in sorting
   - Will be returned error 404 with given wrong attribute

 - The limit is too big
   - Will be cut to maximum allowed

 - The limit is negative
   - Will be set to minimum

 A hyphen "-" in front of given attribute indicates descending sorting order.
 For example: